greenwoodad/nmrsync/README.md

 Instruments in the instrument table can be commented out with a #.

-NOTE: Additional modifications can be made to the variables 'ManualFlag', 'ExcludeFlag', and 'FullFlag' at top of the script itself.
-These are the default values for options that can be provided when the script is run (see Usage, below).
+NOTE: Additional modifications can be made to the variables 'SendMailPath', 'ManualFlag', 'ExcludeFlag', and 'FullFlag' at top of the script itself.
+These are generally the default values for options that can be provided when the script is run (see Usage, below).

 ## Usage